 RealPage has addressed all of these flaws in traditional corporate learning with its EasyLMS.
-And at this year’s RealWorld conference, you’ll hear about two exciting new features that will boost its effectiveness even further.
+Two exciting new features will boost its effectiveness even further.

 Features like gamification and shorter learning “nuggets” have greatly improved learning performance.
 One of the two new enhancements will directly address the forgetting curve through the addition of “learning boosters,” which have proven to aid in long-term retention by bringing the new knowledge back to the forefront of the brain in the days after the initial learning.
 If you picture the traditional learning curve going straight up and then dropping inexorably downward, learning boosters reset the line back upwards as time goes on.
 These learning boosters can take the form of trivia or multiple-choice questions that appear on the screen from time to time during subsequent learning sessions or even daily tasks.

-A second enhancement to be discussed at RealWorld leverages the social aspects of online engagement.
+A second enhancement leverages the social aspects of online engagement.
 The only shared, social aspect of today’s learning solutions is a leaderboard showing where people are ranked in their learning—adding a bit of competitive fun.
 But slated for addition to EasyLMS this year is the ability to visit a page that shows fellow employees’ “trophy cases” and accomplishments, a running banner of all the learning accomplishments in progress, and the capability to comment, congratulate and interact with other learners.
-Learning has gone social!
+Multifamily learning has gone social!